FGD1: Tissue distribution

 Human FGD1 is expressed predominantly in fetal tissues of brain and kidney, but also present in the heart and lung.
 It is hardly detectable in the corresponding adult tissues.
 FGD1 is expressed in areas of bone formation and post-natally in skeletal tissue, the perichondrium, joint capsule fibroblasts and resting chondrocytes.

 Clinical significance

-Mutations in the FGD1 gene cause phenotypes associated with the X-linked recessively transmitted faciogential dysplasia (FGDY) also known as Aarskog-Scott syndrome, a human developmental disorder that can occur with neurological problems.
+Mutations in the FGD1 gene cause phenotypes associated with the X-linked recessively transmitted faciogenital dysplasia (FGDY), also known as Aarskog–Scott syndrome, a human developmental disorder that can occur with neurological problems.

 The disease phenotypes are due to improper bone formation and is more often seen in males though the severity depends on age.
 Mutations in the FGD1 gene are randomly distributed in all the domains of the protein product, modifying the intracellular localization and/or the GEF catalytic activity of FGD1.
 Up to 2010 twenty distinct mutations have been reported, including three missense mutations (R402Q; S558W; K748E), four truncating mutations (Y530X; R656X; 806delC; 1620delC), one in-frame deletion (2020_2022delGAG) and the first reported splice site mutation (1935þ3A→C).

 Increased expression of FGD1 correlates with tumor aggressiveness in prostate and breast cancer, linking the protein to cancer progression.